menu

 Demographics

-The percentage of adults in Hampton - Thornton with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.99% of adults in Hampton - Thornton have a bachelor's degree or advanced degree.
+The citizens of Hampton - Thornton are slightly less educated than the national average of 21.84% for the average city or town: 14.99% of adults in Hampton - Thornton have a bachelor's degree or advanced degree

 The per capita income in Hampton - Thornton in 2018 was $22,719, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $90,876 for a family of four.
 However, Hampton - Thornton contains both very wealthy and poor people as well.